 Or, you're buying a business.
 Is it really worth the price the seller is asking?

 With so many people potentially involved (employees, vendors, attorneys, accountants, etc.), how you do ensure a smooth transition?

-Includes: Purchase Agreement, certain ancillary documents (including: Bill of Sale & Assignment, Escrow Agreement, Non-Disclosure / Non-Compete / Non-Solicitation Agreements, Personal Guarantee, Promissory Note, Security Agreement and UCC Financing Statement, Letter of Intent, and Service/Consulting Agreement), and negotiating terms with buyer or seller.
+Includes: Purchase Agreement, certain ancillary documents (Bill of Sale & Assignment, Escrow Agreement, Non-Disclosure / Non-Compete / Non-Solicitation Agreements, Personal Guarantee, Promissory Note, Security Agreement and UCC Financing Statement, Letter of Intent, and Service/Consulting Agreement), and third party negotiations/client consultations.

 Business formation, operating agreements / corporate bylaws, commercial leases, and employment agreements may also be necessary depending on your unique deal, and such services are additional.

-If the opposing party's attorney is drafting the documents: $6,225
+If the opposing party's attorney is preparing the initial draft of the documents: $5,850.

 Business Purchase Agreement: $3,950